Unlocking Multidimensional Integration with Quantum Adaptive Importance Sampling: Abstract

 \section{Abstract}

-{ We introduce a quantum algorithm that performs Quantum Adaptive Importance Sampling (QAIS) for Monte Carlo integration of multidimensional functions, targeting in particular the computational challenges of high-energy physics.
-In this domain, the fundamental ingredients for theoretical predictions such as multiloop Feynman diagrams and the phase-space require evaluating high-dimensional integrals that are computationally demanding due to divergences and complex mathematical structures.
-The established method of Adaptive Importance Sampling, as implemented in tools like VEGAS, uses a grid-based approach that is iteratively refined in a separable way, per dimension.
-This separable approach efficiently suppresses the exponentially growing grid-handling computational cost, but also introduces performance drawbacks whenever strong inter-variable correlations are present.
-To utilize sampling resources more efficiently, QAIS exploits the exponentially large Hilbert space of a Parameterised Quantum Circuit~(PQC) to manipulate a non-separable Probability Density Function (PDF) defined on a multidimensional grid.
-In this setting, entanglement within the PQC captures the correlations and intricacies of the target integrand's structure.
-Then, the PQC strategically allocates samples across the multidimensional grid, focusing the samples in the small subspace where the important structures of the target integrand lie, and thus generates very precise integral estimations.
-As an application, we look at a very sharply peaked loop Feynman integral and at multi-modal benchmark integrals. }
+Multidimensional numerical integration is a central ingredient of theoretical predictions in high-energy physics, where multiloop Feynman diagrams and phase-space integrals are computationally demanding due to divergences and complex mathematical structures.
+Established Adaptive Importance Sampling methods for numerical integration, such as VEGAS, iteratively refine a grid in a separable way, dimension by dimension.
+This keeps the algorithm scalable but reduces performance when strong inter-variable correlations are present.
+In this work, we introduce a hybrid quantum-classical algorithm that performs Quantum Adaptive Importance Sampling (QAIS) for multidimensional Monte Carlo integration.
+Our approach uses a Parametrized Quantum Circuit to encode a non-separable Probability Density Function on a multidimensional grid and allocate samples efficiently in the integration domain.
+We apply the method to a sharply peaked loop Feynman integral and to multi-modal benchmark integrals.
+Our results show that QAIS provides an efficient route for high-precision evaluation of multidimensional integrals.